gakiokevin/alx_python/README.md

-##PYTHON, HELLO WORLD
+## PYTHON, HELLO WORLD
-learning python for the first time
+learning Python for the first time.